 A new curcumin extract now being marketed under the brand name Curcumin BDM30 was developed with high levels of one particular curcuminoid: bisdemethoxycurcumin (BDMC).
-Due to its high BDMC content, Curcumin BDM30 is said to be a more potent anti-inflammatory compared to standard curcumin.
+Due to its high BDMC content, Curcumin BDM30 is said to target inflammation differently from regular curcumin extracts.

 The Rhema Group (Ogden, UT) partnered with Biologic Pharmamedical Research (Vancouver, BC, Canada) to roll out the ingredient.
 At the SupplySide West trade show, the company explained why this new curcumin discovery is so exciting.

-According to Rhema’s chief science officer, Franco Cavaleri, BSc, PhDc, who is also the principal research scientist at Biologic Pharmamedical, Curcumin BDM30’s high BDMC content enables it to inhibit the activity of the nuclear MSK1 protein, which is a “facilitative kinase protein central to the inflammatory process.”
-Cavaleri said that according to his research, compared to curcumin extract itself, BDMC may “be up to seven times more potent” to MSK1.
+According to Rhema’s chief science officer, Franco Cavaleri, BSc, PhDc, who is also the principal research scientist at Biologic Pharmamedical, Curcumin BDM30’s high BDMC content enables it to inhibit the activity of the nuclear MSK1 protein, which is a “facilitative kinase protein central to the inflammatory process, specifically NF-kB transactivation.”
+Cavaleri said that according to his research, the regular curcumin extract itself, cannot inhibit this regulatory kinase, MSK1 while BDMC does with significance.